TRIGAH/ovaloop-task/README.md

 We used Pytest for Testing

 '''
-if encounter this error while running test :- ERROR product/tests/test_views.py - django.core.exceptions.ImproperlyConfigured: Requested setting INSTALLED_APPS, but settings are not configured.
+if you encounter this error while running test :- ERROR product/tests/test_views.py - django.core.exceptions.ImproperlyConfigured: Requested setting INSTALLED_APPS, but settings are not configured.
 You must either define the environment...

 --- FiX for Windows....(Sorry Mac)